Health Insurance Literacy

 The research reframed the design surface.

 "Young adults need better employer materials" became "young adults need plans explained as real consequences" — because more material doesn't close the literacy gap.
-The synthesis became the design brief's three learnings: people only learn the aspects of insurance that bill them, cost is the lens but the total is invisible, and the tools meant to help fail at the highest-stakes moment.
-Asked to price a foot MRI on a public calculator, 6 of 14 evaluative participants abandoned insurance entirely.
+The synthesis became the design brief's three learnings: people only learn the aspects of insurance that bill them, individual costs are the most important but the total cost is invisible, and the tools meant to help fail at the highest-stakes moment.

 Areas for Design Exploration